contensis/contensis.github.io/voiceandtone-src/writing-api-docs/methods.md

 # Methods

-When referring to API methods such as GET, PUT, POST etc we have introduced some basic HTML formatting to help give some additional semantic meaning that can also be styled.
+When referring to API methods such as GET, PUT, and POST, we use some basic HTML formatting to help give some additional semantic meaning that can also be styled.

 ## Examples